 Miami Credit Card Fraud Attorneys

-Act immediately if you are under investigation or arrest for any credit card fraud-related charge.
+Act immediately if you are under investigation or arrest for any credit card fraud-related charge with the help of a Miami credit card fraud lawyer.
 Credit card fraud is one of the many white-collar criminal offenses and among the most common.
 Depending on whether a person is charged in state or federal court, and the amount of the fraud, there are minimum mandatory sentences and hefty fines associated with these offenses.

 If any representative from the credit card company, police officer, or agent contacts you about a potentially fraudulent transaction or a scheme to defraud, contact Brian Kirlew, Esq.
 He is one of Miami’s most experienced and competent white-collar criminal attorneys.

-Our Miami credit card fraud defense team can help you avoid spending time behind bars or a lengthy probationary period.
-At the Kirlew Law Firm, we strategically defend clients in complex and sensitive white-collar crime matters, including credit card fraud.
-We offer a free phone consultation to help you plan a proactive and aggressive defense strategy that will protect your rights
+The team at The Kirlew Law Firm has extensive experience defending clients in complex and sensitive white-collar crime matters, including credit card fraud.
+We offer a free phone consultation to help you plan a proactive and aggressive defense strategy tailored to your case.

 What is Credit Card Fraud in Florida?